120 people evacuated due to fire at 19-storey block of flats in London

 There were no injuries reported at the blaze in St Mark’s Square, Bromley, which was tackled by 15 fire engines and about 100 firefighters, London Fire Brigade (LFB) said.

-Half of a five room flat on the 15th floor was alight and part of the roof was also on fire.
+Half of a five-room flat on the 15th floor was destroyed by the fire – and part of the roof was also damaged.

 Footage posted on social media showed flames and black smoke coming from one part of a slanted roof.